embodied-computation-group/systole/source/index.rst

 Recording
 =========

-Systole supports the recording of PPG signal through the `Nonin 3012LP Xpod USB pulse oximeter <https://www.nonin.com/products/xpod/>`_ together with the `Nonin 8000SM 'soft-clip' fingertip sensors <https://www.nonin.com/products/8000s/>`_.
+Systole natively supports the recording of PPG signals through the `Nonin 3012LP Xpod USB pulse oximeter <https://www.nonin.com/products/xpod/>`_ together with the `Nonin 8000SM 'soft-clip' fingertip sensors <https://www.nonin.com/products/8000s/>`_.
-It can easily interface with `PsychoPy <https://www.psychopy.org/>`_ to record PPG signal during psychological experiments.
+It can easily interface with `PsychoPy <https://www.psychopy.org/>`_ to record PPG signal during psychological experiments, and to synchronize stimulus deliver to e.g., systole or diastole.

-Record and plot data with less than 6 lines of code.
+For example, you can record and plot data in less than 6 lines of code:

 .. code-block:: python